Abdurrahmaan-Elezabi/Posit-Research/README.md

 Whether to use stochastic rounding or not.
 Note that if both Quire and Stochastic are chosen, stochastic will be ignored, and Quire will be used. **Currently, this doesn't work for Trisolve.**
 ### Cholesky?
 (Trisolve Only)
 Whether to use the Cholesky version or not.
+### Enter tolerance (CG Only)
+This question asks about the tolerance.
+When the residual at an iteration is less than the tolerance, the method will count it as converged.
+This question accepts typing values in scientific notation.
+1e-7 is a good default value to use.
+### Enter iterations (CG Only)
+This question asks about the maximum iterations for CG.
+If the number of iterations exceeds this number, the algorithm will stop, even if convergence hasn't been reached yet.
+10000 is a good default value to use.